 For more details, including terminology, answers to some common questions, and other information, refer to the December 17 Building Manager Update.

-- New building entry signs will be posted to support the Safer Badgers program.
+- New building entry signs will be posted.
 These will be installed by Physical Plant staff.
 At this point we anticipate these going up in the next couple of weeks.

 - Some locations will receive entry wayfinding signage to direct people to the designated primary entrance and/or a testing site.
 These will also be installed by Physical Plant staff.